Roberto Taliento

-Roberto Taliento (born 8 July 1999) is an Italian footballer who plays as a goalkeeper for Serie D club Stresa Vergante.
+Roberto Taliento (born 8 July 1999) is an Italian footballer who plays as a goalkeeper for Serie D club Club Milano.

 Career

 Atalanta

 Born in Segrate, Taliento was a youth exponent of Atalanta.

 Loan to Giana Erminio

 On 17 July 2017, Taliento was loaned to Serie C club Giana Erminio on a season-long loan deal.
 On 8 November he made his professional debut in Serie C for Giana Erminio in a 4–3 home win over Piacenza, after 4 days, on 11 November, he kept his first clean sheet in a 0–0 away draw against Pisa.
 On 19 November he kept his second clean sheet in a 5–0 home win over Prato and after one week, on 26 November, Taliento kept his third clean in a 3–0 away win over Lucchese.
 Taliento ended his season-long loan to Giana Erminio with 19 appearances, 6 clean sheets and 33 goals conceded.

 On 14 July 2018 his loan was extended for another season.
 Taliento started his second season at Giana Erminio with a 1–0 away win over Alessandria in the first round of Coppa Italia.
 On 5 August he played in a 4–0 away defeat against Crotone in the second round.
 On 16 September he played his first match and he kept his first clean sheet of the season in Serie C in a 0–0 away draw against Vicenza Virtus.
 Taliento ended his second season on loan at Giana Erminio with only 5 appearances, 10 goals conceded and 2 clean sheets.